 Other mindfulness-based meditations will, by the very nature of the practice, cultivate a softer, more spacious, kinder mind, but this specific meditation places a deliberate emphasis on one purpose: to direct well-wishes and goodwill first to ourselves and then, as a ripple effect, to others.

+Kindness is not something to be wished for, mimicked, or developed in some future time.
+It is readily accessible, always with us, and waiting to be tapped as an innate quality of the mind.
 At first, it might not be immediately obvious how sitting in isolation and focusing on the breath can benefit other people, but when we’re training the mind to be kinder, less judgmental, and more understanding, it makes sense that meditation can have a positive effect on our relationships and the world around us.

+This reserve of kindness often gets obscured by mental chatter: thoughts, hopes, fears, worries, frustrations, and possibly anger, judgment, or resentment spilling over from the past.
 As a result, our kindness tends to get squeezed to make room, to the extent that we might forget we possess such a quality.
 We might even scoff that it’s a part of us at all.

 The more we meditate with loving-kindness in mind, the more we foster compassion and let go of judgment and hostility.
 The more we familiarize ourselves with our own pain and suffering, the more we understand the quiet suffering in others.

 For many people, it can feel strange and perhaps even indulgent to spend a meditation directing kindness inward.
 But the more we notice how it feels to take time out for ourselves and the more we enjoy how good that feels, the more easily we are able to share it outward.

 When meditating, different visualization techniques tend to be used in order to cultivate loving-kindness.